JCORP0074/JM_Filipino_Analysis_Expenditures/README.md

 # Filipino Regional Expenditures Dashboard

-This project provides insights into the average Expenditures of Filipinos in every region.
-Furthermore, It also aims to explain the average income of Filipinos in every region and to compare it to the daily expenditures.
+This project provides insights of the average Expenditures of Filipinos in every region.
+Furthermore, It also aims to explain the average income of Filipinos in every region and to compare it to their daily expenditures.

     The Data Visualization is posted alongside this readme file.
 For a better experience with the report, It's best to use PowerBI with the most updated version.
     The SQL Code is also posted